john-craig/john-craig.github.io/projects/hp_raid_array_prometheus_exporter.md

 smartctl -d ciss,0 /dev/sg0
 ```

-Notice the second command takes a path to a device, as well as this `ciss,0` piece.
+The second command takes a path to a device, as well as the `ciss,0` piece.
 The `0` is the index of the physical disk in the RAID array, while the `/dev/sg0` path is a way of referencing the RAID array logically using the [SCSI Generic driver](https://sg.danny.cz/sg/).
 To my knowledge, there is not a way of generically determining how many physical disks are located inside of a hardware RAID array controller.
-Some controllers have eight slots, some have only four, some have sixteen, and so on and so on.
+Some controllers have eight slots, some have only four, some have sixteen, and so on.
 The number of slots can usually only be identified using a utility specific to that hardware controller.

-This makes the task of supporting S.M.A.R.T. metrics on hardware RAID arrays much more difficult for the `smartctl_exporter`.
-They would have to check if the bespoke CLI utility for each supported model of RAID array, then go into special-case logic to invoke that utility to determine the number of individual disks in that controller.
+This makes the task of supporting S.M.A.R.T. metrics on hardware RAID arrays much more difficult for the `smartctl_exporter` project.
+They would have to check if the bespoke CLI utility for each supported model of RAID array was available on the platform, then go into special-case logic to invoke that utility to determine the number of individual disks in that controller.
 Hypothetically they could do something like attempting to run the tests against a range of disks sequentially until the command fails, then cache the number for later, but this is still rather inelegant.

 What might work better is an entirely separate exporter dedicated to the RAID array controller it is intended to collect the metrics for.